fabricio-aa/Pre-commit-hooks-test/README.md

-# Pre-commit-hooks-test
+# Pre-commit Hooks Test

-### Instructions

-Install pre-commit:
+This repo provides a basic pre-commit script to ensure files end with a newline.

+Pre requisites:
 pip install pre-commit
 pre-commit install

+You can use it in two ways:

+Versioned per repo: keep the script in a .git/hooks/pre-commit.
+Manual copy: copy the files directly into any repo you want to enforce the rule.

+Instructions

-Create a file pre-commit tools/pre-commit-check.sh Create pre-commit file
+Create a script: tools/pre-commit-check.sh (see example in this repo).
-Copy the contet or the files from this repo

-Copy pre-commit to .git/hooks/pre-commit
-Copy
+Create a file: .git/hooks/pre-commit that calls the script.

+Make both files executable:
-Chmod +x tools/pre-commit-check.sh
+chmod +x tools/pre-commit-check.sh
-Chmod +x .git/hooks/pre-commit
+chmod +x .git/hooks/pre-commit

+The check will run automatically on every commit.